sergueik/springboot_study/basic-static-ip/README.md

 ```sh
 dig +short 172.20.128.2
 ```
-will show the ip address resoled from host machine
+will show the ip address resoled from host machine (may be blank)

 ### Note
 To set up sshd server on Alpine under Docker is a whole separate challenge and is unnecessary